facebookresearch/hydra/website/docs/plugins/submitit_launcher.md

 ```text
 python foo.py --multirun hydra/launcher=submitit_slurm hydra.launcher.timeout_min=3
 ```
-For more details, including descriptions for each parameter, check out the [config file](https://github.com/facebookresearch/hydra/blob/master/plugins/hydra_submitit_launcher/hydra_plugins/hydra_submitit_launcher/config.py).
+For more details, including descriptions for each parameter, check out the <GithubLink to="plugins/hydra_submitit_launcher/hydra_plugins/hydra_submitit_launcher/config.py">config file</GithubLink>.
 You can also check the [Submitit documentation](https://github.com/facebookincubator/submitit).

 **Caution**: use of `--multirun` is required for the launcher to be picked up.

 ### Example

-An [example application](https://github.com/facebookresearch/hydra/tree/master/plugins/hydra_submitit_launcher/example) using this launcher is provided in the plugin repository.
+An <GithubLink to="plugins/hydra_submitit_launcher/example">example application</GithubLink> using this launcher is provided in the plugin repository.

 Starting the app with `python my_app.py task=1,2,3 --multirun` (see [Multi-run](../tutorials/basic/running_your_app/2_multirun.md) for details) will launch 3 executions (you can override the launcher to run locally for testing by adding `hydra/launcher=submitit_local`):